This page has general interest financial information with links to useful sites for more details. Note that links are opened in a secondary window.

 “In common law legal systems, a trust is an arrangement whereby money or property is owned and managed by one person (or persons, or organizations) for the benefit of another.
 A trust is created … ” (more)

-A well-crafted living trust can be useful in some circumstances but scams are common.
-The FTC helps sort it out.
+A well-crafted living trust can be useful in some circumstances but could be pricier than creating a will.
+What’s the difference between a will and a trust?
+This AARP article helps sort it out.

 “Knowing how to secure your financial well-being is one of the most important things you’ll ever need to know in life.
 You don’t have to be a genius to do it.
 You just need to know how to get started.
 No matter how much or little money you have, the important thing … ” (more)